deiman/mightycrawler/README.md

 * maxRecursion: Stop when reaching this recursion level.

-* downloadDelay: Each download thread waits this number of seconds before it starts.
+* downloadDelay: For each resource, pause of this number of seconds before downloading.

+* responseTimeout: Wait this number of seconds for a server response before continuing.

 * crawlerTimeout: Stop crawling if no new URLs are discovered within this number of seconds.